 Triacetyluridine and uridine tend to work well with lipids and phosphate groups.
 Triacetyluridine tends to behave synergistically with choline and fish oil to enhance mood.
 In fact, Harvard Medical School combined DHA (docosahexaenoic acid) and Omega-3 fatty acids with Triacetyluridine and found that the combination created a healthy emotional outlook in subjects.

 Triacetyluridine is still being researched for its ability to promote feelings of well-being.
 A 6-week clinical study on human subjects concluded that TAU “improved overall mood of subjects”.
 Triacetyluridine is about 4-7 times more potent than uridine monophosphate.
 Triacetyluridine is also lipid soluble so it can only be taken orally and not sublingually.
 However, Triacetyluridine absorbs well with food in the stomach whereas with uridine monophosphate, the absorption with food is up for debate.
 Triacetyluridine is typically dosed between 25 and 50mg.
 A study looking at the relationship between uridine and omega-3 fatty acids when administered together found a synergistic effect in rats.
 The rats’ mobility rate increased.
 Both of these compounds administered together allowed for reduced dose sizes of each to achieve the desired effect.

 As a dietary supplement, take one 25mg Triacetyluridine capsule daily.

 To gain more insight, read the Triacetyluridine reviews and experiences below.

 Where to Buy Triacetyluridine

-Nootropics Depot offers 10g, 25g or 50g jars of high quality Triacetyluridine Powder.
+Nootropics Depot offers 60ct and 180ct jars of high quality Triacetyluridine Capsules.
 Nootropics Depot's Triacetyluridine has been lab-tested and verified for both product purity and identity.